Sagar2366/LearnWithSagar/DailyChallenges/Season2/Day15/challenge.md

 - Not every protocol is at only one layer (e.g., DNS = Application, but depends on Transport/Network)
 - Some tools work at multiple layers (e.g., tcpdump sees almost everything!)
 - Real-world cloud infra may “hide” some layers (e.g., you don’t see cables, but you still check link status in VMs)
+- The PDU (data format) matters for troubleshooting (e.g., "packet loss" is different from "frame error")

 ---